developmentseed/cookiecutter-react-mapboxgl/{{cookiecutter.project_slug}}/test/README.md

 # Tests

-Our testing setup uses jest.
+Our testing setup uses both jest and cypress.

-Run tests with `yarn test`.
+Run unit tests with `yarn test` (or `yarn tdd` in watch mode) and the cypress end to end test suite with `cy:open`.